 - Mini marshmallows – optional

 Tips for Melting Chocolate

 Make sure to heat the chocolate with low heat while you are melting the chips.
-If you do it at high or even medium heat, the chocolate chips will burn and leave you with a scalded flavor.
+Microwave in a glass bowl for thirty seconds, whisk, then repeat until the chocolate is completely melted.
+Or combine all the ingredients in a slow cooker and stir until melted.
+You can cook it in a saucepan too.
+Just make sure to stir constantly on medium heat or the chocolate chips can burn and leave you with a scalded flavor.
 Like all good things, this peppermint hot chocolate is worth the wait!

 How to Add Peppermint Flavor